The Basics

 What is DistroKid?

 DistroKid is a digital music distribution service that musicians use to put music into online stores and streaming services.
+As a music aggregator, DistroKid takes an artist's digital music files and metadata to distribute globally on digital music services.
 These services include iTunes, Spotify, Apple Music, YouTube Music, Amazon, Deezer, Tidal, and many more.

 We don't take commission, and offer unlimited uploads for a yearly subscription fee.
 DistroKid collects earnings for sales and streams in the services you choose to distribute to, and passes 100% of those earnings along to you, minus banking fees and applicable taxes.